Marycee/alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that changes the working directory to the user's home directory
+a script that displays current directory contents in a long format